 With CFDs you can ‘buy’ (go long on) the shares if you think the stock price will rise, or you can ‘sell’ (go short on) the shares if you think the price will fall.

 Shorting with derivatives can be an effective way to hedge against downward price movements in your non-leveraged investment portfolio, or it can be a way to generate profits outright from shares that are falling in value.

 However, please note that short-selling is a high risk trading method because share prices can keep rising – theoretically without limit.
 This means that when taking a short position, you stand to incur unlimited losses.
 If you are using derivatives, you can attach stops to your positions to protect yourself.

 Build a share trading plan

-A good trading plan can be hugely beneficial to your stock trading or investing, as it will outline exactly what your aims are, how much capital you have at your disposal and what your appetite for risk is.
+A good trading plan can be hugely beneficial to your stock trading, as it will outline exactly what your aims are, how much capital you have at your disposal and what your appetite for risk is.

 The aim of a trading plan is to take the emotion out of your decision-making, as well as providing some structure for when you open and close your positions.

 Choose a stock or ETF CFD to trade